 Only once you can give good answers to the above questions should you even consider proposing change.
-When you do propose change you need to be make sure that you truly believe in your ideas and that are prepared to defend them.
+When you do propose change you need to make sure that you truly believe in your ideas and that are prepared to defend them.
 Some of the ideas that you have are going to be rubbish (don't shake your head, it's true!) and that's ok, we can't be right all the time.
-What's important is every process change as been properly discussed with the team and their views taking into account.
-It is too easy to stray of the path of teamwork here and into dictatorship.
+What's important is every process change has been properly discussed with the team and their views have been taken into account.
+It is too easy to stray from the path of teamwork here and into a dictatorship.
 By opening an idea about the group discussion you allow that idea to either be scrutinised by the very people who have to live with it.
-It gives you the chance to explain why you feel something is an issue and how you propose to overcome it which allows you start building bridges with your new team.
-Hopefully a consensus can be reach here for the changes that need to be implemented however if it can't be reached you can either: postpone the changes or push them through.
-Which path to take depends entirely one how important you feel the change is.
-With any new process you have a grace period where people are accepting of any issues that come from that process change, that grace period is longer if everyone is on board with the process change.
-One final point to add here, is that after having used that process for some time you need to go back to it with team and re-evaluate it.
+It gives you the chance to explain why you feel something is an issue and how you propose to overcome it which allows you to start building bridges with your new team.
+Hopefully, a consensus can be reached here for the changes that need to be implemented however if it can't be reached you can either: postpone the changes or push them through.
+Which path to take depends entirely on how important you feel the change is.
+With any new process, you have a grace period where people are accepting of any issues that come from that process change, that grace period is longer if everyone is on board with the process change.
+One final point to add here is that after having used that process for some time you need to go back to it with the team and re-evaluate it.

 So to recap I've found that you need to go through the following steps to successfully merge two teams together: